Leandro-Hespanhol/mySql-Project/README.md

 ## Description:

-This project starts with a table noramlization where I had to work logically to create functional tables.
+This project starts with a table normalization where I had to work logically to create functional tables.
-The following challenges were about creating diferent queries to extract interesting data.
+The challenges that follows are about creating diferent queries to extract interesting data.

 ## Show your support